Crespo-Otero-group/fromage/doc/source/tutorial.rst

 associated energies of the ground state, first excited state and S\ :sub:`1` - S\ :sub:`0` Minimal Energy Conical Intersection (MECI).

 The necessary input files are in the ``tutorial`` directory.
 We follow the ONIOM nomenclature for the different regions of the embedded cluster.
 In other words the whole cluster is the :term:`"real system"<Real system>` and the central molecule is called the \ :term:`"model system"<Model system>`\ .
 We abbreviate the principal calculations involved in the ONIOM method as ``mh`` for the :term:`model system<Model system>` at a high level of theory, ``ml`` for the :term:`model<Model system>` system at a low level of theory and ``rl`` for the :term:`real system<Real system>` at a low level of theory.
-For the location of conical intersections, a fourth calculation is typically involved, ``mg``, which indicates the `real system<Real system>` at the high level of theory but in the ground state.
+For the location of conical intersections, a fourth calculation is typically involved, ``mg``, which indicates the :term:`model system<Model system>` at the high level of theory but in the ground state.

 Calculation set up
 ==================